steve8x8/geotoad/README.txt

 Outputs a text file with all of the caches in North Carolina that are virgins (have never been found).

-Please note the quotes around North Carolina.
+Please note the quotes around "North Carolina".
 Any parameters with spaces in them must have quotes around them.

-4) geotoad.rb -u user -p password -t 2.5 -x vcf -S "helixblue:Sallad" -o charlotte.vcf 28272
+4) geotoad.rb -u user -p password -t 2.5 -x vcf -E "helixblue:Sallad" -o charlotte.vcf 28272
 Gets every cache in the 100 mile radius of zipcode 28272, with a terrain score of 2.5 or higher, and that helixblue and Sallad have not visited.
 Outputs a VCF format file, which is usable by iPod's and other devices.